dogweather/schema-dot-org/README.md

 </script>
 ```

+Strong typing is at work here.
+SchemaDotOrg will validate your code, and if correct, will generate Schema.org JSON-LD markup.
  Notice how the `foundingDate` is in the required ISO-8601 format.
 The attribute requires a Ruby
 `Date` and so can ensure correct formatting.
 In the same way, the `foundingLocation` is a `Place`
 which adds the proper `@type` attribute.